STG-7/FastPagesSTG/_posts/2022-08-29-AluminiPanelNotes.md

 <img src="https://cdn.freebiesupply.com/logos/large/2x/northrop-grumman-1-logo-png-transparent.png" width = "500" alt = "NG">

 ### Additonal Information on Internships and Future Jobs
 - Doing 2 or 3 personal projects will help out with applying for internships and jobs
 - Alumini did a lot of work in data application
 - Alumini joined a club called Trident A in UCSD

-### Are there any PBL scenarios in college computer science classes?
-- In college there are 2 of them, 1 in senior year
-- In college there are some project based learning classes and some theory based classes
-- There are a lot of PBL exams which are fixed for computer science courses

-### To Wrap it Up
-I am very glad that I spent time after school today to listen to the aulumini panel.
-They further motivated my passion towards computer science and also gave very helpful tips that would help me later down the road.
-Also, through the alumini's personal experiences I learned a lot of lessons that can be utilized when the time comes for me.